Merlynston railway station

-Merlynston railway station is located on the Upfield line in Victoria, Australia.
-It serves the northern Melbourne suburb of Coburg North, and it opened on 8 October 1889 as North Coburg.
-It closed on 13 July 1903, and reopened on 1 October 1914.
-On February 6 1922, it was renamed Merlynston.
+Merlynston railway station is a commuter railway station on the Upfield line, part of the Melbourne railway network.
+It serves the northern suburb of Coburg North in Melbourne, Victoria, Australia.
+Merlynston station is a ground-level unstaffed station, featuring an island platform.
+It opened on 8 October 1889, with the current station provided in 1959.
+It initially closed on 13 July 1903, then reopened on 1 October 1914.

+Initially opened as North Coburg, the station was given its current name of Merlynston on 6 February 1922.

 History

-Merlynston station opened on 8 October 1889, when the line was extended from Coburg to Somerton.
-The station and locality was named by Donald Bain who, in 1919, purchased 31 hectares of land to be subdivided into a estate housing.
+Merlynston station opened when the railway line was extended from Coburg to Somerton.
+The locality was named by Donald Bain who, in 1919, purchased 31 hectares of land to be subdivided into a housing estate.
 Bain named the estate after his daughter, Merlyn.

-In 1948, flashing light signals were provided at the nearby Boundary Road level crossing, located in the Down direction of the station, with boom barriers provided later on in 1984.

-In 1959, the current island platform was provided, when the line was duplicated between Coburg and Fawkner stations.
+In 1948, flashing light signals were provided at the Boundary Road level crossing, in the down direction from the station.
+In 1959, the current island platform was provided when the line was duplicated between Coburg and Fawkner.

+In 1984, boom barriers were provided at the Boundary Road level crossing.

-In November 1998, a level crossing that was located at Shorts Road, south of the station, was closed, and a dead-end street was created on either side of the railway line.
+In November 1998, the level crossing at Shorts Road, south of the station, was closed, and a dead-end street was created on either side of the railway line.
 Until the track was duplicated to Gowrie in that year, the line north of the station had only a single track, apart from the island platform at Gowrie, which had two platforms.
-However, one platform was a dock platform, meaning trains couldn't cross at Gowrie, and had to cross at Merlynston.
+However, one of those was a dock platform, meaning trains couldn't pass each other at Gowrie, and had to do so at Merlynston.

 On 9 April 2002, Comeng motor carriage 533M was destroyed by a fire at the station.
 The fire also damaged part of the station building.

 Platforms and services

 Merlynston has one island platform with two faces.
-It is serviced by Metro Trains' Upfield line services.
+It is served by Metro Trains' Upfield line trains.